-Anti-Acid Reflux Formula
+Anti-Acid Reflux Formula Supplement

 What could be masked by the symptoms?

 The symptoms of gastric acidity may seem harmless but they can sometimes mask or lead to a gastric ulcer.
 It is therefore very important to treat reflux as soon as it develops.
-Heartburn can cause other symptoms such as a chronic cough, a husky voice, digestive problems, inflammation with lesions (ulcers or wounds), narrowing of the oesophagus (peptic stenosis), problems swallowing, laryngospasm and even cancer of the oesophagus.
+Heartburn can cause other symptoms such as a chronic cough, a husky voice, digestive problems, inflammation with lesions (ulcers or wounds), narrowing of the esophagus (peptic stenosis), problems swallowing, laryngospasm and even cancer of the esophagus.